Minnesota River Basin: Impaired waters, TMDLs and water quality

 Several water quality studies are underway in the Minnesota River Basin and throughout the state.
 See the links below for additional information.

-For more information about the statewide impaired waters program, including a list of project contacts, visit the MPCA Impaired Waters and Total Maximum Daily Loads in Minnesota's Waterways Web page.
+For more information about the statewide impaired waters program, including a list of project contacts, visit the MPCA impaired waters and TMDLs page.

 Several TMDL projects are currently underway and in various stages of completion in the Minnesota River Basin.
 The projects highlighted below have additional information available.
 Information on the remaining projects is in development and will be posted to this site as soon as it becomes available.